mideind/GreynirServer/README.md

 Greynir has an embedded web server that displays news articles recently scraped into its database, as well as names of people extracted from those articles along with their titles.
-The web UI enables the user to type in any URL and have Greynir scrape it, tokenize it and display the result as a web page.
+The web interface enables the user to type in any URL and have Greynir scrape it, tokenize it and display the result as a web page.
 Queries can also be entered via the keyboard or using voice input.
 The server runs on the [Flask](http://flask.pocoo.org/) framework, implements WSGI and can for instance be plugged into [Gunicorn](http://gunicorn.org/) and